Galloway Hoard: Modern ownership

 The hoard falls under the Scottish common law of treasure trove and was held by the Queen's and Lord Treasurer's Remembrancer.
 The law entitles the finder to a reward related to the market value of the items discovered.
 The Church of Scotland filed a legal action against McLennan.
 The Kirk said it was entitled to an equitable share of the find.
 McLennan and the landowners, the Church of Scotland's General Trustees, agreed to share the eventual proceeds.
 Their total value was determined at £1.98 million in 2017 by an advisory panel to the Queen's and Lord Treasurer's Remembrancer (QLTR).
 David Robertson, the Secretary to the General Trustees, has said that "any money arising from this will first and foremost be used for the good of the local parish."
 The hoard will be offered first to Scottish museums; Dumfries and Galloway Council wanted, in 2016, to acquire the hoard for a new art gallery in Kirkcudbright, and the National Museum of Scotland indicated that it would apply for it.

 After a fundraising campaign in 2017, the National Museum of Scotland raised the funds to give the hoard a permanent home in Scotland.
 It was acquired by the museum for £1.98 million.

 Touring

 In December 2018, the museum announced a tour around some Scottish museums, originally planned to last between May 2020 and August 2022.
 The Galloway Hoard exhibition was on display at the National Museum of Scotland from 29 May to 12 September 2021, after which it was planned to go on tour to Kirkcudbright Galleries from 9 October 2021 to 10 July 2022 and to Aberdeen Museum and Art Gallery from 30 July to 23 October 2022.

 The collection was displayed at the South Australian Museum in Adelaide from 8 February 2025 to 27 July 2025.
 This was the first occasion that the collection has been shown outside Scotland.
-It is currently on display at Melbourne Museum.
+It was on display at Melbourne Museum from 29 August 2025 to 26 January 2026.
+It is currently on display at the Australian National Maritime Museum from 28 May 2026 to 11 October 2026.